-In total, 770 firms with 1,105 operations throughout the region were identified.
+In total, nearly 800 firms with more than 1,100 operations throughout the region were identified.
 All firms were contacted by telephone to collect the data required to assess direct impacts and develop the individual port models.

 These firms provided data in the following categories:

-- Jobs
+- \rightarrow lobs

-- Income
+- Income \rightarrow

-- Revenue
+- Revenue \rightarrow

-- Local purchases
+- Local purchases \rightarrow

-- Terminal operational specifics:
+- Terminal operational specifics: \rightarrow

 - Modal splits

 - Hinterland distribution patterns

 - Rail and truck rates

-- Rail yard specifics
+- · Rail yard specifics

-To measure the impacts of marine cargo moving via individual ports and private terminals not included in the core group of 40 ports, Martin Associates developed prototype economic impact models.
-These models were used to expand the individual port impacts to a state/ provincial level, thus incorporating the cargo tonnage at all marine terminals located within a specific state or province.
+To measure the impacts of marine cargo moving via individual ports and private terminals not included in the core group of 41 ports, Martin Associates developed prototype economic impact models.

+These models were used to expand the individual port impacts to a state/provincial level, thus incorporating the cargo tonnage at all marine terminals located within a specific state or province.

 For the purpose of determining economic impacts, the report uses a tonnage handled figure.
 "Handled" refers to both the shipping (exporting) of the cargo from a system port, and to the receipt (importing) of that cargo in a system port.
 Because economic activity is created every time cargo is handled, for the purposes of this study, cargo moved between ports within the region has been handled twice.
 By contrast, cargo moved between the region's ports and overseas ports has been handled once (in the region).